amojarro/docker-albacore/README.md

 2. Arrange your data as follows:
     ```~/usr/data/your_sample_name/raw``` your raw, uncalled fast5 nanopore reads

-3. Edit the albacore_basecaller.sh tp mirror your directory
+3. Edit the albacore_basecaller.sh to mirror your directory
     ```DataFolder="~/data/"```

     ```Sample="$DataFolder/your_sample_name"```

 4. Insert your Docker image ```Container="your-image"```